vugn/test-interchain/README.md

-This is the Bitora Interchain App - a ## Credits
+This is the Cosvian Interchain App - a ## Credits

-🛠 Built by Bitora — Your gateway to the Interchain ecosystemckchain platform built for the Interchain ecosystem.
+🛠 Built by Cosvian — Your gateway to the Interchain ecosystemckchain platform built for the Interchain ecosystem.

 ## Getting Started